Just as manga is unlike any other form of storytelling, horror manga is unlike all the other horror stories you've ever seen or heard.

 This won't be the last time you see Junji Ito on this list!
 He's had a long career writing manga, and Shiver represents one of his best works.

-Shiver is an anthology series of stories, bundled into one horrific tome, with each each story delving into different themes that make you shiver.
+Shiver is an anthology series that bundles some of Junji Ito's best stories into one horrific tome, with each story delving into different themes that make you shiver.
 They're all equally terrifying.

 If you're looking to get into horror manga, Shiver is a great entry point.
 It provides a plethora of harrowing motifs and chilling conclusions that'll leave you wanting more.

-The muted horror of Blood on the Tracks is what makes it so damn unsettling.
+The muted horror of Blood on the Tracks is what makes it such an unsettling series.
 With its understated approach, it convinces you that this is something that could've really happened.

 Seiichi is a shy high schooler who has an overprotective mother.
 While on a family trip up on the mountains, his cousin jokingly pushes him at the edge, which his mother doesn't find funny.